This post may contain affiliate links. Please see my disclosure policy.

 Continue stirring with a rubber spatula until butter is completely melted, about 1 minute.

-As the butter continues to cook, you’ll notice that it starts to foam up across the surface (after about 2 minutes).
+As the butter continues to cook, you’ll notice that it starts to foam up across the surface.
+This takes about 2 minutes.

 Continue cooking, stirring with a spatula, until the milk solids begin to brown and the color starts to deepen.
-You’ll notice the butter beginning to turn golden brown after about 3 to 4 minutes.
+The butter begins to turn golden brown after about 3 to 4 minutes.

-After 5 minutes, the melted butter will reach a medium amber brown with a nutty aroma.
-Pour into a glass bowl and use as directed in the recipe.
+After 5 minutes, the melted butter will reach a medium amber brown with a nutty aroma, similar to toasted hazelnuts.

-Some recipes also call for using solidified brown butter (like in chocolate chip cookies or roll out sugar cookies).
+Some recipes may call for using solidified brown butter instead of using it in its melted form (like these roll out sugar cookies).

-To make it, pour melted brown butter in a shallow ceramic dish or ramekin and freeze for 45 minutes to an hour, until firm.
+To make it, just pour the melted brown butter into a shallow ceramic dish or ramekin and freeze for 45 minutes to an hour, until firm.

-As the brown butter chills, the layers separate, with the nutty brown bits settling to the bottom.
-Once firm, you can scrape it out of the dish and use at room temperature.
+As it chills, the layers separate, with the nutty brown bits settling to the bottom.
+Once it’s solid, you can scrape it out of the dish and use it at room temperature.

 Baking Tip

-One important note: Brown butter has less moisture than regular butter due to evaporation in the cooking process.
-That slight difference in water content can affect the texture of your baked goods, making them dry or crumbly.
+Browned butter contains less moisture than regular butter due to evaporation in the cooking process.
+The difference in water content can affect the texture of your baked goods, making them dry or crumbly.

-When I’m baking with browned butter, I typically increase the moisture by adding an extra egg yolk or increasing the wet ingredients by approximately 20 to 25% to account for the water lost during browning.
+To balance it out, I add an extra egg yolk or increase the wet ingredients by approximately 20 to 25% to make up for the water lost during browning.

 - Brown Butter Chocolate Chip Cookies